Garden for Life

-- An Action of the Heart (Handout One)
+- copies of An Action of the Heart (handout)

-Interactive Parent / Student Homework:Encourage families to discuss actions of the heart in the community and in the home.
-Send home a copy of Handout One: An Action of the Heart.
-This also includes some simple plant projects to do at home.
+Families can discuss actions of the heart in the community and in the home.
+The handout, An Action of the Heart, includes some simple plant projects to do at home.

 Brisson, Pat.
 Wanda’s Roses.
 Boyds Mills Press, 1994.
 ISBN: 156397925X

-Read Wanda’s Roses to the class, stopping to note details and check for understanding.
-Sample questions: What do plants need to survive?
+Read Wanda’s Roses aloud, stopping to note details and check for understanding.
 What do the neighbors think of what Wanda is doing?
 How do they express their opinions?
 What is Wanda doing for the neighborhood?
 (Be sure to talk about the beautification as well as the sense of community.)

-Tell the students that as a class they will choose one of these ideas to carry out—something related to gardening—to benefit people outside this classroom.
-Discuss some possibilities until you narrow it down to one idea that works best for the class.
+Narrow the list to something the group or a family might like to do to brighten the neighborhood and stay within the rules and boundaries of community space.
 Brainstorm what common good they hope will come from their project (such as increased community interaction, beautifying an ugly space, increased community pride or ownership, or raised concern about common spaces).
-Save this list.

-Students will choose a service-learning project.
-Some possible suggestions are listed below: Plant trees at your school or at a community park.
+Some possible suggestions include the following: Plant trees at your school or at a community park.
 Start/maintain a school nature center.
 Start a community garden at a local park or community gathering place.
 Improve a community garden that is already in place.
 Beautify the school property.

 Strand PHIL.I Definitions of Philanthropy